College of Communication > Faculty & Staff > Faculty A-Z > Ron Culp

 Following graduation from Indiana State, Ron began his career as a reporter for The Columbus (Ind.)
 Republic before moving to the New York State Assembly where he served as director of member services (the public relations support unit) under both Republican and Democratic administrations.

 Ron is active in several civic organizations including the Economic Club of Chicago where he is a former board member and past vice chair.
-Culp serves on the board of Gilda’s Club Chicago and the Plank Center for Leadership in Public Relations, which he also chaired for five years.
+Culp serves on the boards of Gilda’s Club Chicago and the Plank Center for Leadership in Public Relations, which he chaired for five years.
 He also serves on the advisory boards of the Public Relations Museum and Library and Shields Meneley Partners, a nationally recognized executive coaching and consulting firm.
 Ron was listed in Crain's "Who in Chicago Business" from 2009 to 2017.

 Ron and his DePaul colleague Matt Ragas are co-authors of business-focused books for PR professionals entitled "Business Essentials for Strategic Communicators" (Palgrave Macmillan, 2014) and "Business Acumen for Strategic Communicators" (Emerald 2021) and they jointly edited "Mastering Business for Strategic Communicators" (Emerald, 2018).
 In 2018 and 2019, Ron compiled and edited three editions of an eBook entitled, "The New Rules of Crisis Management."